 B. Introductory Clause

 The introductory text preceding Article I of form 3.2 identifies the date the trust is created, the person creating the trust, and the initial trustee of the trust.
-The suggested clause assumes that the settlor wishes to act as sole trustee and will name a bank or another individual to be the successor trustee.
+The suggested clause assumes that the settlor wishes to act as sole trustee during his or her lifetime.
 Instead, the settlor may wish to have a cotrustee if he or she is establishing the trust to secure assistance in managing assets during his or her

 lifetime.
 The preamble should be adjusted accordingly.